metacpan/metacpan-cpan-extracted/distros/L/List-SomeUtils/README.md

 that there are more lines of Perl code involved.
 Therefore, LIST needs to be fairly big in order for `minmax` to win over a naive implementation.
 This limitation does not apply to the XS version.

+### mode LIST

+Calculates the most common items in the list and returns them as a list.
+This is effectively done by string comparisons, so references will be stringified.
+If they implement string overloading, this will be used.

+If more than one item appears the same number of times in the list, all such items will be returned.
+For example, the mode of a unique list is the list itself.

+This function **always** returns a list.
+That means that in scalar context you get a count indicating the number of modes in the list.

 # MAINTENANCE